2024 E. Monument Street, Room 2-635

 Research projects include leadership roles in:

 Atherosclerosis Risk in Communities Study (ARIC) - A prospective study of 15,792 individuals recruited in 1986-1988 and followed for 30+ years for cardiovascular disease and a wide range of other conditions.
 This NHLBI funded multi-center contract provides the basis for a wide range of ancillary studies which now average over 150 publications annually.
-A 25-year follow-up examination focused on the vascular basis of cognitive decline and dementia was completed in 2011-2013 on over 6500 individuals (30 and 32 year follow-up visits are being planned).
+Visit 7 is underway (2017-2018) and future visits are being planned.

 Kidney Disease Collaborative Studies - Co-chairing the National Kidney Foundation guidelines on the definition and classification of kidney disease led to an ongoing line of research.